fluidinfo/flimp/docs/index.rst

 check* that the field and associated values are unique.
 It assumes you know what you're doing (you have been warned).

-New namespaces and tags are created under the root namespace of the user whose credentials you supplied.
-Flimp creates a namespace with the same name as the dataset and generates all the other namespaces and tags underneath this.

 Flimp keeps a log of what it's doing in the ``flimp.log`` file found in your current working directory (you can override this).